Optimal corrector estimates on percolation clusters: Optimal estimates for the first order corrector

 \end{reptheorem}

-\begin{proof}[Proof of Theorem~\ref{realmainthm}] First by the stationnarity of the gradient of the corrector, we can assume without loss of generality that $y = 0$.
-Without loss of generality, we can also assume $|p| = 1$, as it was done in the proofs of Proposition~\ref{boundspatialaveragecorrector} and of Theorem~\ref{mainthm}.
-We thus want to prove, for each $x \in \Zd$,
+\begin{proof} First by the stationarity of the gradient of the corrector, we can assume that $y = 0$.
+Without loss of generality, we can also assume $|p| = 1$.
+We want to prove, for each point $x \in \Zd$,